yt-dlp/yt-dlp/README.md

  - `chapter_number` (numeric): Number of the chapter the video belongs to
  - `chapter_id` (string): Id of the chapter the video belongs to

-Available for the video that is an episode of some series or programme:
+Available for the video that is an episode of some series or program:

- - `series` (string): Title of the series or programme the video episode belongs to
+ - `series` (string): Title of the series or program the video episode belongs to
- - `series_id` (string): Id of the series or programme the video episode belongs to
+ - `series_id` (string): Id of the series or program the video episode belongs to
  - `season` (string): Title of the season the video episode belongs to
  - `season_number` (numeric): Number of the season the video episode belongs to
  - `season_id` (string): Id of the season the video episode belongs to